-Created in 1975, the School of Continuing Studies reflects the commitment of Indiana University and the state government to meeting the educational needs of adult citizens.
-The Bachelor of General Studies degree is available at IUPUC, extending to students the opportunity to pursue a college education regardless of their work schedules, domestic responsibilities or location.
+The Bachelor of General Studies Degree (BGS) reflects the commitment of Indiana University and the state of Indiana to meet the educational needs of adult citizens.

+The BGS at IUPUC extends to students the opportunity to pursue a college education regardless of their work schedules, domestic responsibilities or location.

 The General Studies Degree Program is specifically designed for students who want a degree that combines IU's high academic standards with a great level of flexibility and convenience.
-The Bachelor of General Studies allows students to customize their own degree programs.
+The BGS allows students to customize their own degree programs.
 Students may select courses from a broad range of subjects to tailor their course work to personal interests, goals, or career needs.
 Earning a degree in general studies allows students to apply for and pursue advanced degrees in a variety of fields, increase earnings, advance in careers, build confidence, and become role models for their children.